Want to learn how to increase customer satisfaction survey scores? There's no great mystery here. Just hard work.

 The initial scores were... not ideal.

-In that first month, our NPS score was sitting at a dismal 10 out of 100.
+In that first month, our NPS score came in at a dismal 10 out of 100.

-However, these scores forced us to find the weak spots in our customer service.
-They forced us to listen, really listen, to our customers.
-They forced us to innovate based on that feedback.
-And after implementing some new customer service strategies, we saw our NPS scores rise to "world class" levels.
+These scores forced us to find the weak spots in our customer service.
+They required us to listen – really listen – to our customers.
+They pushed us to innovate based on that feedback.
+And after implementing some new customer service strategies, we saw our NPS scores rise to "world-class" levels.

 In this post, we'll show you exactly how to increase customer satisfaction survey scores.
-Using the customer service strategies outlined here, Semify moved its NPS scores from "mediocre" to "world class," and we believe any company can see the same results.
+Using the customer service strategies outlined here, Semify moved its NPS scores from "mediocre" to "world-class."
+We truly believe any company can see the same results.

 4 Simple Steps You Will Learn